|

 26-27, (2005)

-Albit increase yield of cereals, sugar beet, sunflower, potato, flax, vegetables,
+Albit stably increases yield of cereals, sugar beet, sunflower, potato, flax,

-legumes, horticultural crops, fodder grasses and other main agricultures stably
+vegetables, legumes, horticultural crops, fodder grasses and other main agricultures

 Basing on data of field trials (1997-2004) average yield increase of different